United-Codes/cloudofficeprint-python/spacex_example/spacex_example.md

 ```
 We loop through all the rockets and for each rocket, we first create an element collection with the data received from the API.
 Then we create the image element and specify its height and width and add this image to the collection.
 Next we create the hyperlink and also add this to the collection.
 Finally we shorten the description, add this to the collection and add the rocket element collection to the rocket list created earlier.

 Now we need to make an element of the rocket list.
 Because we use `{!rockets}` in our template to loop over all the rockets, the name of this loop-element needs to be 'rockets'.
-Then we add this loop-element to the main data collection and we're done with the rockets:
+Finally we add this loop-element to the main data collection:
 ```python
 rocket_data = aop.elements.ForEach('rockets', rocket_list)
 data.add(rocket_data)